-Nov 27st, 2015
+Nov 27th, 2015

 What is a Horizontal Perch?

 A traditional perch is typically mounted perpendicular to the front wall.
 This discourages many birds from using it because the perch is hard to see when coming in for a landing.
 A bird that is in flight and flying straight toward an object that is pointing directly toward them creates a perception that the perch is much smaller than it actually is.
-There is no dimensional perception of "length" since the length of perch is hard to see.
+There is no dimensional perception of length since the length of the perch is hard to see.

 The length of a horizontal perch is much easier to see since it is mounted "horizontally" instead of perpendicularly.
 Although birds have very good eyesight, a perpendicular perch is hard to see in relation to birds vantage point, causing the perch to appear smaller.
 Horizontal perches help birds use a swoop-path to collect food and feed their young.

 Although a horizontal perch is a man-made object, it resembles a natural branch or twig.
 A bird can see the entire length of the perch from a long distance and thus looks more encouraging and safer to use for a landing spot as the bird approaches.
 We use a horizontal perch for our a-frame models.

 The horizontal perch system is a design that uses a multi-design system.
 The parts include a base, rails, support arm and perch.